 Lightfoot chooses 24th Ward replacement for Michael Scott Jr.; all signs point to Scott’s sister, Monique

 Sources said Lightfoot met Thursday with three finalists: Monique Scott, the former alderman’s sister; Trina Mangrum, chief of staff to Ald.
-Jason Ervin (28th); and former Chicago Bulls star Wallace “Mickey” Johnson.
+Jason Ervin (28th); and former Chicago Bulls player Wallace “Mickey” Johnson.

 “If people have apprehension to that, they can always show their frustration, anger or dismay at the ballot box,” said Michael Scott Jr., who resigned from the City Council to become director of industry and community relations at Cinespace Studios.